TerminologyHub/open-termhub/doc/TUTORIAL2.md

 * Click "Create project" - you can always get back to this project from your "dashboard" or from the project list on the "Projects" sidebar item.
 * Click the icon to download all terminologies in your project
 <need image>

+This is a work in progress and will be ready soon ...

 **[Back to top](#step-by-step-instructions-with-termhub-data)**